 The study was ignored for over 50 years until it became apparent that pollution in populated areas was an obvious threat to health.
 A 2012 study discovered that 14 neurotoxins have an impact on your mental health – some of which come from petrol and car fumes.

 Taking in deep breathes in modern cities can be damaging to health.
 It is therefore important to know when to breathe deeply and when to take shallow breaths.

-Practicing pranayama gives you conscious control over your breathing.
+Practising pranayama gives you conscious control over your breathing.
 Furthermore, breathing exercises are a direct way of transcending the physical mind and disconnecting from the sensory perceptions that bind your consciousness to your immediate surroundings.

 The process of breathing correctly and rhythmically attunes the body.
 Knowing when to automatically adjust itself to its environment can help you control the amounts of clean air you take into your lungs.

-Swami Vivekananda said mental healing is a proof of the superconscious state.
+Swami Vivekananda said mental healing is proof of the superconscious state.
 Thoughts can create illness, but they can also cure you of disease as well.

 When you cease having toxic thoughts, you no longer secrete toxic chemicals from the brain into your nervous system.
 And the stress of modern life is designed to make your brain emit toxic neurochemicals.

-Staying healthy can be learned by practicing pranayama.
+Staying healthy can be learned by practising pranayama.
 During meditation, focusing on the breath is a proven technique for practitioners to focus on the body.
 But it is the will of conscious thinking that directs prana to cure illnesses the mind or pollution, has created.

 Learning to meditate can be difficult if you are trying it on your own.
 But a one-hour session with Master Mind Content will soon fix that!
 Our online meditation class is all you need to learn the essential techniques.
 We even teach you some guided meditations you can use and explain what you are likely to experience as a newcomer to meditation.
 Our aim is to manage your expectations and teach you how to meditate properly.